-Over a million international students will start or continue studies in the U.S. this year.
-If you are one of these students, it is important to understand the nonimmigrant visa policies and procedures as they continue to change.
-Recently, United States Citizenship and Immigration Services (USCIS), a component of the U.S. Department of Homeland Security, issued a revision to a policy that could impact you.
+Recently, United States Citizenship and Immigration Services (USCIS), a component of the U.S. Department of Homeland Security, issued a revision to a policy that will affect many non-immigrant visitors (such as international students).
 Keep reading to see what you need to know about this policy.

 What Is the New Visa Policy?

-This means that it is important to get your visa application right the first time, and to include all of the necessary information and documents upon filing.
+This means that it is important to get your visa application right the first time.
+Be sure to include all of the necessary information and documents upon filing.

 How Will the New Visa Policy Affect International Students?